November 24-28, 2023

 How do I apply?

-A complete application must be submitted to WI State 4-H by 4:30pm February 15.
+A complete application must be submitted to WI State 4-H by 4:30pm January 30.
 A reference is required, you can find a copy of the reference form here.
 A phone interview may also be conducted.
-All applicants will be notified of their status in early March (except for National Congress, notified in July).
-If you would like a paper copy of the application, please contact Justin at email@example.com or 608-263-5971.
+All applicants will be notified of their status in early February (except for National Congress, notified in July).
+Application can be submitted to firstname.lastname@example.org or mailed to 4-H Educational Programs, 432 N Lake St, Room 105, Madison, WI 53706.